binance/binance-spot-api-docs/testnet/web-socket-api.md

 Notes:

-* If both `cancelOrderId` and `cancelOrigClientOrderId` parameters are specified, only `cancelOrderId` is used and `cancelOrigClientOrderId` is ignored.
+* If both `cancelOrderId` and `cancelOrigClientOrderId` parameters are provided, the `cancelOrderId` is searched first, then the `cancelOrigClientOrderId` from that result is checked against that order.
+If both conditions are not met the request will be rejected.

 * `cancelNewClientOrderId` will replace `clientOrderId` of the canceled order, freeing it up for new orders.